polyaxon/polyaxon/site/docs/references/polyaxon-webhooks.md

 ## Available events

-Currently Polyaxon has support a couple of events on which webhook can be setup, but we are working on adding more:
+Currently Polyaxon supports a couple of events on which webhook can be setup, but we are working on adding more:

 |Event|Description|